magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 false
 ```

-This corner cases does'not regards the arities of the function.
-It
+This corner cases does not regard the arities of the function but the function's
-regards its domain/co-domain.
+domain/co-domain.

 Let's now test other corner cases of the functions/predicates defined
 by the `valip` library.